1. What is the U.S. Naval Sea Cadet Corp?

 6. Will Sea Cadet training detract from my school work?

 Not likely.
-Worcester (CL-144) Division has their drills (meetings) on the first and third Wednesdays of each month, Two week trainings (AKA: TWTs) are normally held in the summer.
+Worcester (CL-144) Division has their drills (meetings) on the second and fourth weekends (Saturday or Sunday) of each month, Two week trainings (AKA: TWTs) are normally held in the summer.
 Trainings such as the Flagship Competition are held on the weekends.

 7. What do the Sea Cadets learn?